hadipourh/zero/README.md

 Here, we show how to find integral distinguishers with minimum data complexity on SKINNY.
 The objective function of this problem is minimizing the data complexity of integral distinguishers.
-For example, if you want to reproduce our practical integral distinguisher for 12 rounds of SKINNY-n-3n, navigate into Navigate into [integral/SKINNY](integral/SKINNY), and run the following command:
+For example, if you want to reproduce our practical integral distinguisher for 12 rounds of SKINNY-n-3n, navigate into [integral/SKINNY](integral/SKINNY), and run the following command:

 ```bash
 python3 distinguisher.py -RU 4 -RL 8 -v 3 -sl ortools